periph/website/site/content/platform/chip.md

 This needs to be done at each boot.
 A good location is to add the above into `/etc/rc.local` before the `exit 0` statement.

+# Buying

+- The C.H.I.P. is directly distributed by [NextThing Co](https://getchip.com/).

+_The periph authors do not endorse any specific seller.
+These are only provided for your convenience._